 Click Create Display.

-The 11.0186 µm temperature image is overlaid on top of the visible image.
-To see the visible image, turn off the top 1km HDF MOD021KM (All Bands...) checkbox in the Legend.
-Turn the image back on and click and drag the middle mouse button to activate the Cursor/Data Readout option.
-This option brings up a latitude, longitude, and data value readout in the upper left part of the display on a mouse drag.
-Since there are two layers in the main display, there are two different readouts with the appropriate values and units.
+The 11.0186 µm temperature image is overlaid on the visible image.
+To change the layer visibility (and view the visible image), uncheck the 1km HDF MOD021KM (All Bands...) checkbox in the Legend.
+Check the box again to make the 11 µm layer visible again.
+Click and drag the middle mouse button and observe the Cursor/Data Readout option.
+This displays a readout at the bottom of the Main Display consisting of a latitude, longitude, and data value at the cursor location Since there are two layers in the Main Display, two lines are displayed in the readout with the corresponding values and units.

 Change the font and color of the labels on the Main Display.